 General Training module:

-If you you want to immigrate to New Zealand, the General Training module would be best, as it provides proof of general English language skills.
-Make sure that when applying for a visa, you consider that certain professions require an academic IELTS.
+If you want to immigrate to New Zealand, the General Training module would be best, as it provides proof of general English language skills.
+Make sure that when applying for a visa, you consider that certain professions require an Academic IELTS.
 Therefore always clarify beforehand what profession you want to take in the destination country as different visas have different requirements.

 If there are ambiguities, which module is the right one, our consultants are happy to assist and provide advice.